 Climbing Patrols and Data Collection Monitor and clean up areas impacted by climbers, such as: access trails, bouldering and cragging areas, and dispersed campsites.
 Communicate with Law Enforcement to ensure regulatory compliance of visitors.
 Provide visitors with information regarding safety, resource protection, local regulations, and LNT best practices, to bridge the gap between climbers, local land managers, and NGOs.
 Collecting data for the land management agencies.

 Reporting Climbing Rangers will report to the Program Operations director of ESIA and will receive guidance and direction from BLM, INF, and LADWP staff.
 You will be required to give monthly updates to the partners and public.
-This is a 6-month position running from October 10th 2022 – April 21st 2023.
+This is a seasonal position running from October 2023 – April 2024.
 You will be expected to work 40 hours per week, with holidays and weekends required.